 In General Estate Planning, Estate Planning Awareness

-Asc article photoFollowing the death of a family member, you may find yourself needing to sort through many possessions accumulated over the deceased’s lifetime.
+asc article photoFollowing the death of a family member, you may find yourself needing to sort through many possessions accumulated over the deceased’s lifetime.
 An estate sale is one way to dispose of those items that you do not want or need quickly and efficiently.

 While selling someone’s furniture, jewelry, artwork, antiques, and other belongings yourself can mean a great deal of time and effort on your part, there are companies that help families sell items.
 An estate sale company will do all the work in exchange for a percentage of the proceeds — typically anywhere between 25 percent and 50 percent.
 The company usually handles organizing the inventory, staging the house, appraising the value of items and setting prices, promoting the sale to the public, and hiring workers to run the sale.